The T.J. and Debbie Day Neonatal Intensive Care Unit

 III Neonatal Intensive Care Unit (NICU) can provide.
 When newborns are

-critically ill they can be safely transported by an ambulance in a unit
+critically ill they can be safely transported by an ambulance or fixed

-Nurse, and Respiratory Therapists.
-They go through extensive training
+Registered Nurse, and Respiratory Therapists.
+They go through extensive

-and certification to specialize in the stabilization and safe transportation
+training and certification to specialize in the stabilization and safe

 We are the only team in northern Nevada that has the capability to:

 • Deliver high frequency ventilation in additional to conventional